TimeBandit/personal-site/src/posts/2022-01-15-how-to-flex-your-pseudo-elements.md

 tags:
   - post
 ---
-Even if you've been creating layouts in CSS for a short time you would have come across the \`display\` property known as Flexbox.
-The introduction of it made it easier to space out and size your elements in one dimension.
-Be that horizontal or vertical.
-Previous to this, developers used the \`float\` property to pop ytheir elements out of the normal flow of the page.
-This made them behave like a bouant object floating to the top of a body of water and then moving to the left or the right.
-It worked but elements on the next row would sometimes get stuck on the end of a tall item above it if it was supposed to float to the same direction.
+If you've created layouts in CSS you would have come across the \`display\` property known as Flexbox.
+Its introduction made it easier to space out and size your elements in one dimension; horizontal or vertical.

+Previous to this, developers used the \`float\` property to pop their elements out of the normal flow of the page.
+It made them behave like buoyant objects floating to the top of a body of water and then moving to the left or the right.
+It worked, but elements on the next row would sometimes get stuck on the back of a tall item above it.
 Hacks had to be used to get around this.

-This display property along with it's cousin `grid` is uaually used by devs with block level elements such as `div` and `p`.
-However did you know that they could be applied to pseudo elements too.
-Psuedo elements are a neat way to decorate your content without really alteraring the actual readable html content itself.
-This means that no DOM element is rendered.
-For a useful discussion on their pros and cons see [this](https://stackoverflow.com/questions/15574608/benefits-drawbacks-of-using-pseudo-elements-after-before-vs-padding-backgr).
+This \`display: flex\` property and its cousin \`display: grid\` changed this.
+Front-end engineers applied it to block-level elements such as \`div\` and \`p\`, making them behave as flex items.
+However, did you know that they act on pseudo-elements too?

+Pseudo-elements are a neat way to decorate your content without altering the actual Html content itself.
+It means that no DOM element renders.
+For a discussion on the pros and cons of pseudo-elements, you can read [this](https://stackoverflow.com/questions/15574608/benefits-drawbacks-of-using-pseudo-elements-after-before-vs-padding-backgr) article.

-DOM elements can have a maximum of two pseudo elements known as \`before\` and \`after\`.
-Howver they behave as though they are children of the element to which they are attached.
-This means the the display property \`flex\` must be applies to that.
-After this you can use Flexbox properties to adjust the layout of the DOM content and the psedo elements.
+DOM elements can have a maximum of two pseudo-elements known as \`before\` and \`after\`.
+However, they behave as though they are child elements of the element to which they are attached.
+To make pseudo-element behave as flexbox items you apply the \`display: flex\` property to the DOM element.

-The example below is a practical example of what i've described above.
+The Codepen below is a practical example of what I've described in this post.

 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="yLzZPrg" data-user="timeband-it" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/timeband-it/pen/yLzZPrg">